Ariba-Naaz/Hostel-Roommate-Prediction-model/README.md

 - Tokenisation is applied before any data processing or sharing
 - Model output uses only anonymous tokens — no names in results
 - Data is used solely for roommate matching purposes
-- Output should only be used by authorised hostel administration staff

 ---